jcawley5/architecture-center/docs/ref-arch/RA0013/4-modernizing-sap-bw-with-sap-bdc/readme.md

 ![drawio](drawio/bw-approach-3.drawio)

-Customer managed BW Data Products are gradually replaced with SAP managed data products.
+Customer managed SAP BW Data Products will be gradually replaced with SAP managed data products.
 SAP managed data products and insight apps allow customers to consume and create analytics scenarios, following a clean core principle.
 Over a period of time, with this approach SAP BW system can be decommissioned.

-- Query and Composite Provider have been replaced with an Analytic Model and View using the onboarding in the catalog
+- Query and Composite Provider have been replaced with an Analytic Model and View using the onboarding in the catalog.
-- Replace Standard DataSources with SAP managed data products
+- Replace Standard DataSources with SAP managed data products.
-- Translate Transformation from SAP BW into Transformation Flows in SAP Datasphere
+- Translate Transformation from SAP BW into Transformation Flows in SAP Datasphere.
-- Replace and repoint existing Local Tables (File) based on SAP BW data to Local Tables (File) with data from S/4HANA
+- Replace and repoint existing Local Tables (File) based on SAP BW data to Local Tables (File) with data from SAP S/4HANA.
-- Access non-SAP DataSources via Replication Flows and push the data into Local Tables (File) or via Remote Tables in SAP Datasphere
+- Access non-SAP DataSources via Replication Flows and push the data into Local Tables (File) or via Remote Tables in SAP Datasphere.
-- Translate Transformation from SAP BW into Transformation Flows  or SQL Views in SAP Datasphere-
+- Translate Transformation from SAP BW into Transformation Flows  or SQL Views in SAP Datasphere.
-- Replace and repoint existing Local Tables (File) based on SAP BW data to Local Tables (File) or View which is based on Remote Tables from non-SAP source
+- Replace and repoint existing Local Tables (File) based on SAP BW data to Local Tables (File) or View which is based on Remote Tables from non-SAP source.

 ## Key Benefits of SAP BW Modernization